metasys-server/home/README.md

 We have a few sample scripts that utilize curl to access the APIs

 * [curl-scripts](https://github.com/metasys-server/curl-scripts) - Examples of how to use curl to login and call all major endpoints.

+### C#

+* [historian](https://github.com/metasys-server/historian) - A sample solution for keeping a clone of historical data in a separate Sql Server database.
+Can be adapted as needed for custom solutions.